Semiconductor: Early history of semiconductors

 Agreement between theoretical predictions (based on developing quantum mechanics) and experimental results was sometimes poor.
 This was later explained by John Bardeen as due to the extreme "structure sensitive" behavior of semiconductors, whose properties change dramatically based on tiny amounts of impurities.
 Commercially pure materials of the 1920s containing varying proportions of trace contaminants produced differing experimental results.
 This spurred the development of improved material refining techniques, culminating in modern semiconductor refineries producing materials with parts-per-trillion purity.

 Devices using semiconductors were at first constructed based on empirical knowledge before semiconductor theory provided a guide to the construction of more capable and reliable devices.

 Alexander Graham Bell used the light-sensitive property of selenium to transmit sound over a beam of light in 1880.
 A working solar cell, of low efficiency, was constructed by Charles Fritts in 1883, using a metal plate coated with selenium and a thin layer of gold; the device became commercially useful in photographic light meters in the 1930s.
 Point-contact microwave detector rectifiers made of lead sulfide were used by Jagadish Chandra Bose in 1904; the cat's-whisker detector using natural galena or other materials became a common device in the development of radio.
 However, it was somewhat unpredictable in operation and required manual adjustment for best performance.
 In 1906, H.J.
 Round observed light emission when electric current passed through silicon carbide crystals, the principle behind the light-emitting diode.
 Oleg Losev observed similar light emission in 1922, but at the time the effect had no practical use.
 Power rectifiers, using copper oxide and selenium, were developed in the 1920s and became commercially important as an alternative to vacuum tube rectifiers.

-The first semiconductor devices used galena, including German physicist Ferdinand Braun's crystal detector in 1874 and Bengali physicist Jagadish Chandra Bose's radio crystal detector in 1901.
+The first semiconductor devices used galena, including German physicist Ferdinand Braun's crystal detector in 1874 and Indian physicist Jagadish Chandra Bose's radio crystal detector in 1901.

 In the years preceding World War II, infrared detection and communications devices prompted research into lead-sulfide and lead-selenide materials.
 These devices were used for detecting ships and aircraft, for infrared rangefinders, and for voice communication systems.
 The point-contact crystal detector became vital for microwave radio systems since available vacuum tube devices could not serve as detectors above about 4000 MHz; advanced radar systems relied on the fast response of crystal detectors.
 Considerable research and development of silicon materials occurred during the war to develop detectors of consistent quality.